 In practice, many real-world systems are stochastic, with some level of noise or randomness in at least part of the system.
-An important common assumption for stochastic causality inference is of separability, which states that unique information about the effect variable is contained only within the causal variable.
-The standard approach is to describe or model the current value $x_{t}$ of $X$ as conditional upon upon the `recent history' joint embedding vector $\mathbf{z}_{t-1}$ (full model).
+A further assumption for stochastic causality estimation is that of separability, which states that there is unique information about the effect variable that is contained only within the causal variable.
+The standard approach here is to describe or model the current value $x_{t}$ of $X$ as conditional upon upon the `recent history' joint embedding vector $\mathbf{z}_{t-1}$ (full model).
+Separability means that removing the causal variable $Y$ eliminates the information it contains about the effect $X$, which we observe either by identifying non-zero coefficients in the full model or constructing a reduced model, conditioned only upon $\mathbf{x}_{t-1}$.
 These methods are generally described with time index shifted $t \mapsto t+1$, though the interpretation (`current' and `recent history') remains the same.
-Separability means that removing the causal variable $Y$ eliminates the information it contains about the effect $X$, which we observe either by identifying non-zero coefficients in the full model or constructing a reduced model.

-Granger causality \cite{Granger1969-bj} (GC) fits autoregressive models to this end, and remains a notable and popular method for causality inference in time series.
-Extensions of GC to nonlinear systems include a locally linear version called \textbf{extended Granger causality} \cite{Chen2004-vu} (EGC) and \textbf{nonlinear Granger causality} \cite{Ancona2004-cr} (NLGC), which performs a `global' nonlinear autoregression using radial basis functions (RBFs). \textbf{Predictability improvement} \cite{Feldmann2004-yt} (PI) is another locally constant linear regression of `recent history' embeddings, which measures a reduction in error when $\mathcal{Z}$ is used for predicting a `horizon' value $x_{t+h}$ instead of $\mathcal{X}$ alone.
+Granger causality \cite{Granger1969-bj} (GC), a notable and popular method for causality estimation in time series, fits autoregressive models on the time series to this end.
+Extensions of GC to nonlinear systems include a locally linear version called \textbf{extended Granger causality} \cite{Chen2004-vu} (EGC) and \textbf{nonlinear Granger causality} \cite{Ancona2004-cr} (NLGC), which performs a `global' nonlinear autoregression using radial basis functions (RBFs). \textbf{Predictability improvement} \cite{Feldmann2004-yt} (PI) is another locally constant linear regression of `recent history' embeddings, which measures a reduction in mean squared error when $\mathbf{z}_t$ is used for predicting a `horizon' value $x_{t+h}$ instead of $\mathbf{x}_t$ alone.